kevinyang372/Geo-Figure-Splitter/README.md

 ## Documentation

-Geoiter accepts three parameters as the input to the iterator
+Geoiter accepts four parameters as the input to the iterator
 * __bounds__: a pair of latitude and longitudes - `format: (lat1, lng1, lat2, lng2)`